Teacher(s)

 Content

-- The genomic basis of adaptation, detection and interpretation
+- Genomic basis of evolution (including detection and interpretation)

 Teaching methods